hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_IO.md

 ## 29-Nov-2022

 [16:54:34](#sG74kK8k65nJBhOW3z5NF5Y7un_nSD2avycHgfHCL_A) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Will be Red ports full duplex?
-I was playing with Websockets in Rebol3 and it looks that there are serious issues as Rebol's implementation is only half-duplexí ½í¸•
+I was playing with Websockets in Rebol3 and it looks that there are serious issues as Rebol's implementation is only half-duplexðŸ˜•

 [16:55:57](#8PAQcN3HfumdcpivpOCwJ_HY0IY1T3g_M-0YkMXaQgk) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * Will be Red ports full duplex?
 I was playing with Websockets in Rebol3 and it looks that there are serious issues as Rebol's implementation is only half-duplex:/ (Incoming message may corrupt outgoing one)